Planning & Performance Manager

 - Absolute fluency in “business English” is mandatory.

 - Bachelor’s degree in a relevant PPR/business field required.
 Master’s Degree preferred.
-Typically requires a minimum of 8 years relevant post degree experience
+Typically requires a minimum of 8-10 years relevant post degree experience.

 - Self-starter; able to manage a varied workload in volume and time pressure